 Graduating & Jobs

 Students that successfully complete their four levels of apprenticeship training and Red Seal exam qualify for BCIT’s Diploma (Apprenticeship).
 Graduates also have the option of receiving this diploma at BCIT’s convocation ceremonies.

-As a Joiner, you could be employed in one or more of the following areas:
+As a Cabinetmaker, you could be employed in one or more of the following areas:

 Faculty, Advisors & Staff